-- Why is it essential to test a DNN? - The most verified process of testing deep neural networks is to use test datasets.
-This aspect of testing is more viable and trusted than the other aspects of testing. - In most DNN image classifiers, the trained models misunderstands one class with the other, or even sometimes show one-sided biases.
-Hence the properties of the class are violated and misinterpreted. - Some DNNs perform well on simple tasks, but when it comes to the point to expand its use case, the user might begin to face capability issues from the model.

-- We could never say a DNN model is perfectly trained and can perform well on any situation, because the possibilities real world inputs to this model is infinite. - An example of the testing process:
+- Why is it essential to test a DNN? - In most DNN image classifiers, the trained models misunderstands one class with the other, or even sometimes show one-sided biases.
+Hence the properties of the class are violated and misinterpreted. - Some DNNs perform well on simple tasks, but when it comes to the point to expand its use case, the user might begin to face capability issues from the model. - We could never say a DNN model is perfectly trained and can perform well on any situation, because the possibilities real world inputs to this model is infinite.